syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

    _Record and Run Settings-Windows Applications_

-   > Note: The Record and run only option is selected by default.
+   N> The Record and run only option is selected by default.